ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/datasources/readme.md

 ```

 ### Modify ProductDS using the previous datasource
-Replace "Storecatalog" in the Swift import clause by your current project name:
+Now we are going to modify **ProductsDS.h** and **ProductsDS.m** to use the new Datasource.
+Replace "Storecatalog" in the Swift import clause by your current project name (if necessary):

 [**ProductsDS.h**](ProductsDS.h)